ryansb/hugo-lambda/README.md

 raw markdown to S3 where lambda regenerates your site.
 All the niceties of a CMS, but without running a server.

+## Quickstart

+To start, you'll need to have GNU `make`, `awscli`, `PyYAML`, and `npm` installed.

+1. Clone this repo `git clone https://github.com/ryansb/hugo-lambda`
+1. Replace "input.rsb.io" with your input bucket in `generate/config.yml`
+1. Replace "rsb.io" with your own domain in `template.yml` This must be the root of a Route53 domain you control, and an available bucket name.
+1. Create the function and roles by running `make create`
+1. Upload all your content to input.yourdomain.com
+1. Enjoy!

 ## How it works

 *See [these][intro] blog [posts][deploying] for more info on using/deploying